 Colocation facilities are geared toward organizations that want to run workloads on their own hardware but in a remote data center.

 So, how can you co-locate your server computers to a specialized facility?
 Well, it’s quite a simple process and in the long run will probably end up saving you a lot of money, which you can use for other important purchases.

 You need to find a local data center that can host and maintain your server and ensure that it is cared for.
 These data centers do have fees, but like mentioned, it tends to be cheaper than holding the hardware yourself and employing someone to manage it.
-There are various data centers in every country that can provide a range of options to fulfill your requirements.
+There are various data centers in every country that can provide a range of options to fulfil your requirements.